SpendNode Rating for BitPay

 | Network | Mastercard | Visa | Mastercard | Visa |

-BitPay vs Coinbase: Coinbase offers 4% guaranteed BTC cashback, FDIC insurance on USD balances, 100+ supported assets, and 0% FX.
+BitPay vs Coinbase: Coinbase offers up to 4% BTC cashback, FDIC insurance on USD balances, 100+ supported assets, and 0% FX.
 BitPay offers variable merchant rewards, no FDIC, 4 assets, and 3% FX.
 Coinbase is strictly superior in every measurable metric.
 No reason to choose BitPay over Coinbase for new US users.

 BitPay vs Gemini: Gemini offers up to 4% category rewards (gas, dining, groceries), 0% FX, Mastercard World Elite protections, and a real credit line that builds credit history.
 BitPay offers variable merchant rewards on a prepaid card.
 Gemini wins on rewards, card type, and consumer protections.
 The Solana Edition adds approximately 6% staking yield on SOL rewards.